cognizantseal/RecessionPrediction/README.md

 # RecessionPrediction
-This project is an effort to predict probability of economic recession in a year's time with ML PyTorch LSTM model.
+This project is an effort to predict the probability of economic recession in a year's time with ML PyTorch LSTM model.
 A recession is a period of sustained negative growth of GDP and increase in unemployment.
 For my feature variables, I chose credit yield spreads, oil prices and stock prices, all of which are believed to have some predictive power for recessions.

+The code itself is formatted in a Jupyter Notebook.
+Data was cleaned with Pandas and NumPy and visualized with Matplotlib.

 This project is still very much a work in progress.
 The test set predictions are still rudimentary, and don't offer much more insight than simply examining the feature variables.
 However, I believe the approach I have taken and LSTM model itself are sound.
 To improve on it, I will take the following steps in the future: